-A few users commented that is was odd the fitness monitor was labeled in German.
+A few users commented it is odd the fitness monitor is labeled in German.
 However, the fitness data is labeled in its designated area on the display and once you translate the few words to english (by reading the instruction manual) it’s very easy to read and remember.

-Another thing to note, the data is measured using the metric system.
+Another thing to note, the data is measured using the metric system (normal in rowing).

 The performance monitor can track your pulse by the following methods:

-- Included earlobe clip (a clip that attaches from your ear to the monitor)
+- Included earlobe clip (a clip that attaches from your earlobe to the monitor)